wilsonzlin/queued/README.md

 ## Safety

-At the API layer, only a successful response (i.e. `2xx`) means that the request has been successfully persisted to disk.
+At the API layer, only a successful response (i.e. `2xx`) means that the request has been successfully persisted (`fdatasync`) to disk.
 Assume any interrupted or failed requests did not safely get stored, and retry as appropriate.
 Changes are immediately visible to all other callers.

 It's recommended to use error-detecting-and-correcting durable storage when running in production, like any other stateful workload.